wenmi12345/telecom-demo-repo/README.md

-# telecom-demo-repo
+# demo-repo

 this is me learning github
 and its getting intresting
+exporting to my local computer...